daibergm/nodejs-template/README.md

 ### Introduction

-This is a basic template to start a new project with NodeJs using TypeScript, Express, Jest, Eslint, Prettier and Nodemon.
+This is a basic template to start a new project with NodeJs using TypeScript, Express, Jest, Eslint, Prettier, Husky and Nodemon.

 ### Requirements